lydtechconsulting/kafka-retry-with-delay/README.md

 Note that `KafkaHeaders.RECEIVED_TIMESTAMP` and `KafkaHeaders.RECEIVED_TOPIC` are always set on an event when written by a Spring producer.

-Once the event is written to and received from the retry topic (as defined in `retry.messaging.topic` in `application.yml`), it will evaluate whether the event should be discarded or retried.
+Once the event is written to and received from the retry topic (the topic being defined in `retry.messaging.topic` in `application.yml`), it will evaluate whether the event should be discarded or retried.
 The evaluation consists of first determining whether the event has exceeded the max retry duration (as configured in `retry.messaging.maxRetryDurationSeconds` in `application.yml`), and if so logging an error.
-If not, it evaluates whether sufficient time has passed that a retry should be attempted (based on the `retry.messaging.retryIntervalSeconds` interval).
+If not, it evaluates whether sufficient time has passed that a retry should be attempted (based on the `retry.messaging.retryIntervalSeconds` configuration).
 If so the event is placed back on the original topic.
-Otherwise a RetryableMessagingException is thrown, ensuring the event is re-polled from retry topic and evaluated again until one of the two conditions are met (discard or retry on original topic).
+Otherwise a RetryableMessagingException is thrown, ensuring the event is re-polled from the retry topic and evaluated again until one of the two conditions are met (discard or retry on original topic).

 To retry the event, the retry handler sends it back to the original topic.
 When this happens it decorates the event with the `MessagingRetryHeaders.ORIGINAL_RECEIVED_TIMESTAMP` header, which is used if a further retry is required.